 Social Media Engagement (SME) - another marketing KPI

-Your boss considers your SMM efforts a total waste of time and marketing spend?
+Do your boss considers your SMM efforts a total waste of time and marketing spend?
 Well, time to prove him wrong and demonstrate the value you bring by introducing him to the following list of data your work helps generate:

 - Show how much traffic is coming from social networks;

 - How your traffic relates to other traffic sources;

 - Show how many visits from social media are converting into leads;

 - Which social media channel is the most profitable in terms of conversions?